Coat of arms of Spain: House of Bourbon

 Philip was born in Versailles.
 He was made the Duc d'Anjou upon his birth.
 He was the second son of Louis, le Grand Dauphin.
 In the year 1700, the King of Spain, Charles II, died.
 Charles' will named the 17-year-old Philip, the grandson of Charles' sister Maria Theresa, as his successor.
 Upon any possible refusal the Crown of Spain would be offered next to Philip's younger brother Charles, Duke of Berry, or to Archduke Charles of Austria.

 Both claimants had a legal right due to the fact that Philip's grandfather, Louis XIV of France and Charles's father, Leopold I, Holy Roman Emperor, were both the husbands of Charles' older half sisters and sons of Charles' aunts.

 Philip had the better claim because his grandmother and great-grandmother were older than Leopold's.
 However, the Austrian branch claimed that Philip's grandmother had renounced the Spanish throne for her descendants as part of her marriage contract.
 This was countered by the French branch's claim that it was on the basis of a dowry that had never been paid.

 After a long council meeting where the Dauphin spoke up in favour of his son's rights, it was agreed that Philip would ascend the throne but would forever renounce his claim to the throne of France for himself and his descendants.
 It was not difficult to see whether Louis would have refused anyway as a Habsburg ruler in Spain would've put a possible enemy on three frontiers.

-The arms of Bourbon-Anjou were added in 1700 when Phillip V became king of Spain.
+The arms of Bourbon-Anjou were added in 1700 when Philip V became king of Spain.
 He introduced changes in the royal arms of Spain.
 The king's new arms were designed by the French heraldist Clairambault in November 1700, and were as follows:

 per fess: 1. per pale, quarterly Castile and León, enté en point Granada, and per pale, Aragon and Aragon-Sicily; 2.
 Quarterly, Austria, Burgundy modern, Burgundy ancient and Brabant; enté en point, per pale Flanders and Tyrol.
 Overall an escutcheon Anjou.
 The abbreviated arms were quarterly Castile and León, enté en point Granada, overall Anjou.